High-speed rail in Canada: 2008 study

-Group, KPMG, Wilbur Smith & Associates and Deutsche Bahn International, were awarded a contract to update the feasibility studies for high-speed rail (HSR) in the Quebec City–Windsor corridor.
+Group, KPMG, Wilbur Smith & Associates and Deutsche Bahn, were awarded a contract to update the feasibility studies for high-speed rail (HSR) in the Quebec City–Windsor corridor.
 The study was expected to take a year, but was delayed.
-Michael Ignatieff, then-leader of the Liberal Party said in 2011 that he would agree to fund the Quebec corridor and described it as a means to unite the country, similar to early railway projects in Canada.
+Michael Ignatieff, leader of the Liberal Party, said in 2011 that he would agree to fund the Quebec corridor and described it as a means to unite the country, similar to early railway projects in Canada.
 His NDP counterpart, Jack Layton, also pledged to fund the route.